-Additionally, whenever Ollie took a bath, we’d use a calendula-based, organic, baby wash.
+Additionally, whenever Ollie took a bath, we’d use a natural baby wash.
 It really worked wonders, he barely suffered from diaper rash, his skin always preserved its natural oils, and he barely had any skin rash at all.
 I highly recommend it.

 #3 How Will I Ever Stop Sterilizing Stuff?
 Do I Go Cold Turkey?

 Don’t stop all of a sudden.
 Do it progressively.

 I used to joke that I was slowly getting my son used to germs.